magujun/javafx-minepark/README.md

 ## 🎓 Who taught?

-All the Java and JavaFX classes that led me to develop this project were taught by **[Sarah Foss](https://github.com/sarahfoss)** at Okanagan College's Computer Information Systems **COSC-121** Course .
+All the Java and JavaFX classes that led me to develop this project were taught by **[Sarah Foss](https://github.com/sarahfoss)** as part of Okanagan College's Computer Information Systems **COSC-121** Course.

 ## 🤔 Contribute